ibm-cloud-docs/Backup/offline-agent-linux.md

 ```

 Answer the following prompts.
-* What is the Web-Based Agent Console address? `cloudbackupregister.service.softlayer.com`
+* What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com`
-* What is the Web-Based Agent Console connection port [8086]?
+* What is the web-based Agent Console connection port [8086]?
 Hit enter, 8086 is the correct port.
-* What is the Web-Based Agent Console username?
-This is the username used to login to Portal.
+* What is the web-based Agent Console username?
+This is the username that is used to log in to Portal.
-* What is the Web-Based Agent Console password?
-This is the password used to login to Portal.
+* What is the web-based Agent Console password?
+This is the password that is used to log in to Portal.

 For more information about viewing or changing the Backup password, see [Changing the password for the backup service](/docs/Backup?topic=Backup-changePassword).
 {:tip}

-If the above steps don't work, pull up and review the most recent BUAgent-X.XLOG.
+If the previous steps don't work, pull up and review the most recent BUAgent-X.XLOG.

 1. Navigate to `opt/BUAgent`.
    ```